 How to opt in to lifePLUS auto

-- By logging into your account, then going to the insurance section
+- Log into your account, then go to the insurance section

-- By making a selection through the personalised digital welcome experience you received when you joined PSSap, to let us know you’d like to take out default lifePLUS cover.
+- Make a selection through the personalised digital welcome experience you received when you joined PSSap, to let us know you’d like to opt in to default lifePLUS cover.

 How to opt out of lifePLUS auto